butttcoin/0xBUTT/readme.md

 ## Worst-case scenario

-Although the known bugs were fixed, it is possible, since this coin is experimental, that some issues will become evident or that people will not agree with a design.
+Although known bugs were fixed, it is possible (since this coin is experimental) that some issues will become evident or that people will not agree with a design.
 If that happens, the only thing that can be done is to issue another token and (dis) continue the old one.
+This can be done in the future should the coin gain any popularity.